Ohio University’s Patton College of Education is expertly reinvented through a collaborative planning and design process.

 Interspersed throughout each floor are a variety of classroom types and sizes, along with plenty of faculty office and support space.
 Collaboration between students and faculty is supported through a series of project rooms and varied gathering areas both large and small.
 A technology “black box” offers dedicated space to develop new pedagogy.
 Exterior enhancements include a new brick entry plaza, third floor terrace to be used as an outdoor classroom and lounge, and a green roof maintained by student volunteers in the University’s sustainability program.

-The project is on-track to achieve LEED Silver certification.
+The project is achieved LEED Gold certification.

 What the client says: